 There's plenty of gameplay time to be had with Valkyria Revolution though most of the journey is tedious and filled with overly elongated cutscenes.
 The story was well displayed since the game was so long and I did find the narrative to be intriguing.
 It's just disappointing to see it stitched together with lackluster moments of combat and slow cutscenes.
 I could see there being potential within the universe to do something else in the future, but this one didn't quite come together.
 Missions felt repetitive, the pacing felt slow and I had a hard time keeping myself interested.

-Review Done on Valkyria Revolution for Xbox One
+Valkyria Revolution Review on Xbox One

 Review Code Provided by SEGA